Emmy-github-webdev/o_portf_r_on_r/README.md

 - Solution - Try using before_action :zero_authors_or_authenticated, only: [:new, :create] Instead of before_filter :zero_authors_or_authenticated, only: [:new, :create]
 - Note - before_filter has been deprecated in Rails 5.0 and removed in 5.1.

+> Partials
+- They are particularly useful for reusing the same markup between different views, layouts, and even other partials.
+It is identified by underscore.
+Example _filename

 > Deployment instructions